yacs/yacs/readme.txt

 The update process is not automatic.
-Once a month, or to benefit unattended from a new YACS feature exposed at http//www.yetanothercommunitysystem.com, go to the Configuration Panel and, in commands below page title, select to Upgrade.
+Once a month, or to benefit unattended from a new YACS feature exposed at http//www.yetanothercommunitysystem.com, go to the Configuration Panel, select the System tab, then the Server software link.

 Preparing a local MySQL server for YACS